corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 * 2.0.2 Fix gas extractors (from Feral Overload) improperly disallowing enslaved species
 * 3.0.0 Update for Stellaris version 3.2.1 "Herbert" - integrate underlying changes from the base game in overridden files
 * 3.0.1 Mark as compatible with Stellaris version 3.2.2 "Herbert" - the game patch had no script changes
+* 3.1.0 Remove full-file Society technology overwrite - now much more compatible with other mods!

 ## Source Code